haiwera-silk-cd/magento-devdocs/guides/v2.2/cloud/release-notes/CloudReleaseNotes2.2.md

 We are pleased to present {{site.data.var.ece}} 2.2.0 General Availability.
 This release includes numerous functional fixes and enhancements.

-To fully upgrade {{site.data.var.ece}}, see [Upgrade Magento Commerce (Cloud)](http://devdocs.magento.com/guides/v2.2/cloud/project/project-upgrade.html).
+To fully upgrade {{site.data.var.ece}}, see [Magento企业版(云支持版)升级](http://devdocs.magento.com/guides/v2.2/cloud/project/project-upgrade.html).
 Specific steps and vital information for upgrading from 2.0.X and 2.1.X are included.
 For specific changes for deployments, see [Changes in Deployment](#deploy).

 ## Highlights {#highlights}